We've launched new tax management features.

 Referral programs drive more business growth with lower acquisition costs than traditional marketing channels.
 But in a competitive market, simply offering a discount or a freebie isn’t always enough to stand out.

-Creative referral programs do more than capture attention — they motivate customers to engage and share in ways that help your brand break through the noise, drive measurable results, and maximize return on investment (ROI).
+Creative referral programs capture attention and motivate customers to engage in ways that help your brand break through the noise.

-In this article, we'll explore unique refer-a-friend program ideas to help you boost customer acquisition and customer lifetime value (LTV).
-From gamification to community impact, these strategies can transform satisfied customers into powerful brand advocates.
+If you need unique refer-a-friend program ideas to boost customer acquisition and customer lifetime value (LTV), these 12 ideas have you covered.
+From gamification to community impact, these strategies can turn your existing customers into powerful advocates for your brand.

 Understanding how referral programs work